As tourists pile increasingly unto the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

-Where to stay in Prague: The best areas & neighbourhoods
+Best areas to stay in Prague: Top districts & neighbourhoods guide

 If you’re used to searching out accommodations in larger European metropolises, Prague’s slightly smaller stature feels like a blessing.
 Still, each neighbourhood has a slightly different feel, and where you choose to stay in Prague will alter your experience.

-To help you along, we’ve broke down our guide into 8 areas & neighbourhoods we feel are best suited for travellers.
+To help you along, we’ve broke down our guide into 8 areas & neighbourhoods we feel are most well-suited for travellers.

 All are within walking distance or a short tram/metro ride to most of the best things to do Prague, and get top marks for their central locations.

 Whether you’re looking to wake up amidst the tourist bustle or on a quiet side-street in a leafy residential district, here are our recommendations for the best neighbourhoods in Prague for travellers along with our top accommodation choices for each…